FastComments/fastcomments-blog/src/content/(2-17-2020) Creating a Team of Comment Moderators with FastComments.md

 If you have a team of moderators you can see their progress from the same place - the Comment Moderators list provides stats for each moderator.
 This includes the number of comments they've marked reviewed, spam, and deleted.

 That's it.
 After you send that invite link they can create their account and will have full access to moderate your comments.
+They will only see a simplified version of the Moderate Comments page - no ability to change settings is provided to moderators.

 Happy commenting!